antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-28-5-best-holiday-destinations-for-expats-in-thailand.md

   - destinations
 ---

-<span style="font-weight: 400;">Thailand is one of the most popular places for good living abroad.
+Thailand is one of the most popular places for good living abroad.
 This part of the world has a year-round tropical climate, delicious food, affordable & high-quality healthcare, and a low cost of living among other things.
-Apart from the welcoming locals, you&#8217;ll most certainly meet a sizeable community of expats in Thailand from various parts of the world.
+Apart from the welcoming locals, you'll most certainly meet a sizeable community of expats in Thailand from various parts of the world.
 The region exhibits a sophisticated culture and has lots of holiday destinations.
-Here are some of the most popular, as well as off-the-grid Thailand holiday destinations for </span><a  href="https://thexpatmagazine.com/thexpatmagazine-wp/2014/expat-life/8-things-changed-forever-since-live-abroad/" target="_blank" rel="noopener"><span style="font-weight: 400;">expats looking to unwind and have fun</span></a><span style="font-weight: 400;">:</span>
+Here are some of the most popular, as well as off-the-grid Thailand holiday destinations for <a  href="https://thexpatmagazine.com/thexpatmagazine-wp/2014/expat-life/8-things-changed-forever-since-live-abroad/" target="_blank" rel="noopener">expats looking to unwind and have fun</a>

 ## **Krabi**

 <img  src="/img/uploads/2019/04/andrzej-suwara-1155153-unsplash-1024x539.jpg" alt="" width="1024" height="539" srcset="/img/uploads/2019/04/andrzej-suwara-1155153-unsplash-1024x539.jpg 1024w, /img/uploads/2019/04/andrzej-suwara-1155153-unsplash-300x158.jpg 300w, /img/uploads/2019/04/andrzej-suwara-1155153-unsplash-768x404.jpg 768w, /img/uploads/2019/04/andrzej-suwara-1155153-unsplash-1150x605.jpg 1150w, /img/uploads/2019/04/andrzej-suwara-1155153-unsplash.jpg 1400w" sizes="(max-width: 1024px) 100vw, 1024px" />

-###### _<span style="font-weight: 400;">Railay Beach</span>_ **&#8211; Photo ©** [**Andrzej Suwara on Unsplash**]
+###### \_wara on Unsplash\*\*

-<span style="font-weight: 400;">Located near the southern border, this region offers everything for every kind of traveller.
-From towering limestone cliffs to the Emerald lagoon, the gorgeous turquoise sea, surreal beaches, hot water springs, the extensive jungle and hidden caves, and the countless islands off the coast. </span>
+, this region offers everything for every kind of traveller.
+From towering limestone cliffs to the Emerald lagoon, the gorgeous turquoise sea, surreal beaches, hot water springs, the extensive jungle and hidden caves, and the countless islands off the coast.

-<span style="font-weight: 400;">Most hotel accommodation, night entertainment, and tourist shopping happen in Ao Nang Township.
-One of the best places to stay is </span><a href="https://www.krabi.holidayinnresorts.com/en/home" target="_blank" rel="noopener"><span style="font-weight: 400;">the Holiday Inn Resort Krabi Ao Nang Beach</span></a> <span style="font-weight: 400;">which provides the best service for families and other passionate travellers.
+Most hotel accommodation, night entertainment, and tourist shopping happen in Ao Nang Township.
+One of the best places to stay is <a href="https://www.krabi.holidayinnresorts.com/en/home" target="_blank" rel="noopener">the Holiday Inn Resort Krabi Ao Nang Beach</a> which provides the best service for families and other passionate travellers.
 Be sure to go scuba diving, snorkelling, fishing, sea tours, rock climbing, and kayaking.
-Or, simply lay back and soak in the sun.</span>
+Or, simply lay back and soak in the sun.

 ## **Ayutthaya**